wenkangwei/Shimmer-Device-Tutorial/README.md

 2. Hardware setup
 3. Software setup.
 To copy the data from the device into our laptop, we need a software of Shimmer Device, called __Consensys__.
 It helps us get data in the csv format, recorded from the device

-4. Data Transform
+4. Label Data
-transform csv data to data of shm format for visualization, using a software called __MakerParser.exe__
+We will use a software called __MakerParser.exe__ to add some labels to the time series data

 5. Data Visualization with software called __EatMon.exe__
 ## Requirements
 ### Hardware